-By submitting an online entry form, Junior exhibitors acknowledge that they have read and understood the Code of Conduct and the Liability Agreement as stated.
+By submitting an online entry form, exhibitors acknowledge that they have read and understood the Code of Conduct and the Liability Agreement as stated.

-- 1. Participation in the Crawford County Fair is open to anyone. - 2.
-All exhibitors with entries in the Junior Division and their parents, agree to abide by the rules and regulations governing entries, exhibits, judging, payment of premiums and general rules of the Crawford County Fair. - 3.
-All Junior Exhibitors and their parents are expected to behave in a manner in accordance with the code of ethics relative to their recognized youth organization, i.e., 4-H, FFA, etc. - 4.
-All exhibitors will be expected to: - A. Show respect for the rights of others and be courteous at all times. - B. Respect the property of others. - C. Demonstrate sportsmanship in the show ring, contests, and meetings. - D. Be honest and not take unfair advantage of others. - E. Not possess or consume any alcoholic beverages or any other non-prescription drugs during the Crawford County Fair. - 5.
-Any visitor violating the above rules (as determined by Fair Superintendents, 4-H Adult Leader Executive Board members, Fair Board members, Judges, UW-Extension staff, or law enforcement officials) will be subject to any one or all of the following consequences: - A. Notification of parents. - B. Removal of individual and any or all of his/her exhibits from the present year's Junior Fair. - C. The individual may be required to appear before the Crawford County Fair Board to explain his or her actions. - D. Revocation of privilege to enter exhibits in future Crawford County Fairs.
+1. Participation in the Crawford County Fair is open to anyone.

+2. Open exhibitors, along with Junior Division exhibitors and their parents, agree to abide by the rules and regulations governing entries, exhibits, judging, payment of premiums and general rules of the Crawford County Fair.

+3. All Junior Exhibitors and their parents are expected to behave in a manner in accordance with the code of ethics relative to their recognized youth organization, i.e., 4-H, FFA, etc.

+4. All exhibitors will be expected to:

+- A. Show respect for the rights of others and be courteous at all times. - B. Respect the property of others. - C. Demonstrate sportsmanship in the show ring, contests, and meetings. - D. Be honest and not take unfair advantage of others. - E. Adhere to all applicable laws and ordinances

+Any visitor violating the above rules (as determined by Fair Superintendents, Fair Board members, Judges, or law enforcement officials), shall be reported to the Fair Board or Fair Coordinator; and will be subject to any one or all the following consequences:

+- 1. Notification of parents or guardians (if individual is a minor). - 2.
+Removal of individual and any or all his/her exhibits from the present year's Fair. - 3.
+The individual may be required to appear before the Crawford County Fair Board to explain his or her actions. - 4.
+Revocation of privilege to enter exhibits in future Crawford County Fairs.